 Well what are kegels you may be asking yourself?
 Kegel are exercises that strengthens your pelvic floor muscles and therefor helping you have an easier childbirth.
 According to the American Pregnancy Association, toning these muscles can minimize two common problems during pregnancy, which are decreased bladder control and hemorrhoids.
 There you go mama, Kegel exercises it is!
 Here are 5 simple kegel exercises you can do today.

 Did you know that not only do you need to stock up on baby items, you also need to stock up on non-baby items?
 Yup!
 House hold items also deserves your attention mama and I’m here to help you.
 Some of these important items include, plastic cups and plates, hand sanitizer, paper towel and more!
 These are super important and here’s a quick list of all of the non-baby items you need to stock up on before your baby arrives!

 7. DIY Padsicles

 You can totally make your own padscicles at home.
 Post-partum padsicles are basically soothing ice-packs for your lady parts after you have giving birth.
 All you need is water and witch hazel and pop it in the freezer.
 You can also do them in advanced and that way, once you arrive from the hospital you can put them on.
 Here’s a quick guide on how to make them.

-If you plan on breastfeeding, now is the time to get comfortable on how to breastfeed and learn all of the basics.
-You do not need to wait until your baby is born, You can learn and be an expert now by taking a Breastfeeding class!, Which is the the best way to prepare for your breastfeeding journey!
+You can prepare for baby the last few weeks of pregnancy by taking a Breastfeeding class!, which is the the best way to prepare for your breastfeeding journey!
 You are going to learn how to breastfeed like a pro in just 90 minutes.
 It’s taught by a lactation consultant (so you’re in great hands) who will guide you every step of the way, so you can be confident about your Breastfeeding goals!

 9. Do not get impatient